tinhtranngoc-itr/document/express/FT-1308-1-Software Requirement.md

 ## 4. External interface requirements

-### 4.1.
-User interfaces
+### User Interfaces

-The software should provide intuitive and user-friendly interfaces for managing and interacting with the web application or API.
+- The software should provide intuitive and user-friendly interfaces for managing and interacting with the web application or API.
+- The user interface should support essential functionality such as user authentication, data management, and report generation.
+- It should have a responsive design to ensure compatibility with various devices and screen sizes.

-### 4.2.
-Hardware interfaces
+### Hardware Interfaces

-None applied.

-### 4.3.
-Communications interfaces
+- The software does not have any specific hardware interface requirements.
+- It should be compatible with standard hardware configurations commonly used with Linux operating systems.

+### Communication Interfaces

-The software should support standard communication protocols, such as HTTP or WebSocket, for interaction with clients and other systems.
+- The software should support standard communication protocols, such as HTTP or WebSocket, for interaction with clients and other systems.
+- It should adhere to industry best practices for secure communication, including the use of encryption and proper handling of sensitive data.

-### 4.4.
-Software interfaces
+### Software Interfaces

-The software is built on top of Node.js and relies on the Express.js framework as a primary software interface.
+- The software is built on top of Node.js and relies on the Express.js framework as the primary software interface.
+- It should be compatible with the specified versions of Node.js and Express.js, ensuring seamless integration and optimal performance.
+- The software may integrate with other software components or third-party libraries for specific functionalities, such as database drivers or ORM libraries.

 ## 5. Non-functional requirements

 ### 5.1.
 Performance requirements

-The software should exhibit efficient response times and handle concurrent requests effectively to ensure optimal performance.
+- The software should exhibit efficient response times, providing quick and responsive interactions with users.
+- It should handle a high volume of concurrent requests without significant degradation in performance.
+The software's performance should be optimized to minimize latency and maximize throughput.

 ### 5.2.
 Safety requirements

+- The software should adhere to safety guidelines and best practices to prevent unauthorized access or data breaches.
-The software should implement security best practices to protect against common web application vulnerabilities and ensure the integrity of user data.
+- It should implement measures to ensure the integrity and confidentiality of user data.
+- The software should have mechanisms in place to handle and recover from errors or failures without compromising safety.

 ### 5.3.
 Security requirements

+- The software should implement robust security measures to protect against common web application vulnerabilities, such as cross-site scripting (XSS) and SQL injection.
+- It should use secure communication protocols (such as HTTPS) to protect sensitive data during transmission.
-The software should support secure communication protocols, implement access control mechanisms, and handle authentication and authorization securely.
+- The software should incorporate authentication and authorization mechanisms to control access to sensitive features or resources.
+- It should implement proper input validation and data sanitization techniques to prevent malicious input.

 ### 5.4.
 Software quality attributes

+- Reliability: The software should be reliable, ensuring that it operates as intended without unexpected failures or crashes.
-The software should exhibit high reliability, maintainability, scalability, and extensibility to accommodate potential future updates and enhancements.
+- Maintainability: The software should be designed and structured in a way that facilitates ease of maintenance and future enhancements.
+- Scalability: The software should be capable of scaling to handle increased user loads or growing data volumes.
+- Extensibility: The software should be designed to allow for easy extension or customization without significant modifications to the core codebase.

 ### 5.5.
 Other requirements